surrealdb/surrealdb/CONTRIBUTING.md

 ## Getting started from source

-To set up a working **development environment**, ensure that you have `rustup` installed, and fork the project git repository.
+To set up a working **development environment**, you can either [use the Nix package manager](pkg/nix#readme) or you can [install dependencies manually](doc/BUILDING.md#building-surrealdb) and ensure that you have `rustup` installed, and fork the project git repository.

 > Please note that these instructions are for setting up a functional dev environment.
 If you just want to install SurrealDB for day-to-day usage and not as a code maintainer use this [installation guide](https://surrealdb.com/docs/install).
 If you want to get started integrating SurrealDB into your app, view the [integration tutorials](https://surrealdb.com/docs/integration).